-Neuroscience clearly shows intentional training results in the greatest benefits.
+Neuroscience clearly shows that intentional learning results in the greatest benefits.
 'Intentional' means the student knows why something is done in a certain way as well as how.
-In any contemplative context it is important to understand the relationship between philosophy, concepts and principles in order to clarify expectations and get better outcomes.
+In any contemplative context it is critical to understand the relationship between philosophy, concepts and principles.
+This process clarifies expectations and results in better outcomes.

 Lets begin with definitions.